Skip to Content

 Grease and oil

 These products do not break down and can coat materials in the pile.
-They also attracts unwanted pests.
+They also attract unwanted pests.
 Never add either to a compost pile.

 Diseased plants and weeds with seeds